vccolombo/vccolombo.github.io/_posts/2021-08-07-linux-kernel-qemu-setup.md

 # from inside Linux-5.10.54 folder
 make defconfig # creates a .config file make kvmconfig # modifies .config to set up everything necessary for it to run on QEMU
+# or make kvm_guest.config in more recent kernels
 ```

 You can confirm it worked by `cat .config | grep KVM`: